bordean5/ELEC0138-23_24-Group_S/EHR website secure version/README.md

 1. Clone the repository
 2. Complete the steps of the main readme file
 3. Open this folder with the editor
-4. Run the line "flask run" on the terminal to run the web server
+4. Run the app.py file to start the web server.
 5. Click the local link generated below: Running on https://127.0.0.1:5000
 6. Create your own account in the last row of app.py with your name, password, email(2FA) and admin type (bool)
 7. Generate the 2FA code with the button, get the code from account email and login